zilinc/spectec/spectec/doc/Latex.md

 * In a function identifier,
-  trailing underscores cause the leading arguments to be set as a subscript, specifcally, as many arguments as trailing underscores (e.g., `$f_(i, x, y)` becomes `f_i(x, y)` in Latex, while `$f__(i, j, x)` becomes `f_{i, j}(x)`).
+  trailing underscores cause the leading arguments to be set as a subscript, specifically, as many arguments as trailing underscores (e.g., `$f_(i, x, y)` becomes `f_i(x, y)` in Latex, while `$f__(i, j, x)` becomes `f_{i, j}(x)`).